avetik1982/android-mvp-with-rotation-support/README.md

 What covers this example:

-- Does not hide the dialog when there are rotations of the screen.
+- Does not hide the dialog when the user rotates the device.
 - Does not apply UI changes after async task result, when progress dialog is canceled by the user.
 - Delays dissmis of progress dialog when async task is finished, but app